tianxiaogu/tianxiaogu.github.io/index.md

 ----------------
 ## Projects

-!!! note
-    A project may not be publicly available if we are working on a paper about it.

 * <a href="https://bitbucket.org/txgu/javelus"><i class="fab fa-bitbucket"></i></a> [Javelus](./javelus/): Low-disruptive Dynamic Updating of Java Applications.
     * A dynamic-updating-enabled JVM built on top the HotSpot JVM in OpenJDK 8